ravi9/azure-hc-intel-tf/README.md

 git clone https://github.com/ravi9/azure-hc-intel-tf.git
 cd ~/azure-hc-intel-tf/

-# Start a tmux session, as the setup installations take a while (majority of the time is building GCC8.2).
+# Start a tmux or screen session, as the installations take about 80min !
+# Most of the time taken is building GCC8.2 twice: on the host and inside the container.
 tmux

 # Inside the tmux window pane, start the installations, pass an argument for appropriate MPI. <intelmpi|openmpi>
 time sudo sh -c "./2-setup-host-and-build-container.sh intelmpi 2>&1 | tee /tmp/2-setup-host-and-build-container.log"

 ```